Texas doctor who wrote op-ed about intentionally violating state's abortion ban sued under new law

 The U.S. Supreme Court, responding to a petition from abortion providers, had previously ruled in a 5 to 4 decision not to temporarily block the law.
 While the majority opinion acknowledged that the plaintiffs "have raised serious questions regarding the constitutionality of the Texas law at issue," they chose not to block its enforcement on procedural grounds.
 S.B.
 8 leaves enforcements up to citizens bringing forth civil suits, making it difficult to challenge in court because it can be unclear who the defendant should be.

+Stilley said on Monday that he did not disagree with the Supreme Court's decision, but noted it could have gone either way.

+"The drafters of this statute have tried to deprive the opponents of standing, of the ability to attack this.
+That's what they've done," he said.
+"They don't want it to be squarely before a court."

-The Justice Department's request for a temporary restraining order likely faces the same issue.
+The Justice Department's request for a temporary restraining order likely faces the same issue as the abortion providers' case.
 A hearing on the matter is scheduled for October 1.